veilm/cdp-cli/README.md

 - `cdp eval manager --file script.js --pretty` (or `--stdin`) runs multi-line scripts without shell gymnastics.
 - `cdp rect manager ".selector"` prints a DOMRect snapshot.
+- `cdp tabs --plain` quickly shows the currently discoverable tabs when you're picking one to connect to.
 - Set `CDP_PRETTY=1` in your shell to make pretty JSON the default for eval output.

 ## other similar projects